Skip to main content Skip to footer

 • Within 5 miles of major airports, including Beale AFB, Sacramento International, Travis AFB, Fresno-Yosemite International and Lemoore Naval Air Station (check map here)

-• Properties located close to population centers may be precluded from participating depending on local conditions or concerns.
+• Properties located close to population centers or within mosquito vector hotspots may be precluded from participating depending on local conditions or concerns.
 Areas indicated in this map will be more carefully assessed.
-Please reach out to the BirdReturns program manager prior to applying if all or a portion of your property is located within these areas.
+Please reach out to the BirdReturns team prior to applying if all or a portion of your property is located within these areas.

 Practice Specifications